rayelder/hashicorp-wpl-documentation/pages/components/intro.md

 ## Purpose

-Use to introduce a topic and encourage call-to-action.
+To introduce a topic and encourage call-to-action